stpierre/resume/README.rst

   environments on multiple completely separate, often divergent platforms
-* Led development on project to enable engineers to provision self-service environments in AWS or private clouds using Python boto
+* Led development on project to enable engineers to provision self-service environments in AWS or private clouds
 * Prototyped Docker and related tools to develop a next-generation deployment workflow
 * Developed Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance
-* Overhauled Bcfg2 configuration for flagship platform, reducing reliance on bespoke scripts, eliminating unnecessary and historical code, and streamlining continuous integration and testing processes
-* Maintained centralized abstract Bcfg2 base configuration to unify and manage configurations for separate platforms
 * Gave routine presentations on different aspects of Bcfg2 to various interest groups, ranging from the highly technical to broad executive overviews